Embodying Earth junior

 Approach

-Embodying Earth Junior is a program that combines learning, exploring, and doing to dive into the questions above.
+Embodying Earth Junior is a UWC endorsed short course that combines learning, exploring, and doing to dive into the questions above.
 Together, we will engage with science, stories, and hands-on activities and inspire everyone to care for each other and the planet.

 At Education for Good, we create fun and transformative learning experiences that help people of all ages explore life's big questions.
 Participants will become part of our international community and leave with new perspectives, new skills, new memories, and new friendships.